SFDO-Tooling/CumulusCI/docs/managed_package.rst

 were merged between two given tags.
-The task then searches for specific titles (Critical Changes, Changes, Issues Closed, New Metadata, Installation Info) in the pull request bodies and aggregates the text together under those titles in a single pul
+The task then searches for specific titles (Critical Changes, Changes, Issues Closed, New Metadata, Installation Info) in the pull request bodies and aggregates the text together under those titles in in the description of a GitHub tag.

-If you want to just view the output of what this would look like you can use:
+You can view what the release notes would look like without publishing them to GitHub:

 .. code-block::

     $ cci task run github_release_notes --tag release/1.2

 This would aggregate text from pull requests between releases 1.2 and next most recent release.
-You can also see where each line in the aggregated result came from by using the ``--link_pr True`` option.
+You can also see where each line in the release notes comes from from by using the ``--link_pr True`` option.

 If you want to publish these release notes to a release tag in GitHub use the ``--publish`` option: